Derived algebraic geometry of 2d lattice Yang-Mills theory: Introduction and summary

 In Section \ref{sec:dCrit} we provide a very explicit description of the global derived critical locus of the Wilson action on $\bbZ^2$ in terms of a derived quotient stack $\dCrit(S)\simeq \big[Z(\bbZ^2)/\G(\bbZ^2)\big]$, see in particular \eqref{eqn:OGau}, \eqref{eqn:OZYM} and \eqref{eqn:rhodCrit}.
 We will prove in Subsection \ref{subsec:axialgauge} that this derived stack admits a weakly equivalent description implementing an axial gauge fixing condition, i.e.\ fixing one of the two components of the connection on $\bbZ^2$ to be trivial.
 This turns out to be very useful for understanding the dynamics of the lattice Yang-Mills model.
 In Section \ref{sec:localconstancy} we extract from the global derived critical locus $\dCrit(S)$ on $\bbZ^2$ the local data which is supported in rectangular subsets $V = [a,b]\times[c,d]\subseteq \bbZ^2$ with both sides of length $\geq 2$.
 This defines a functor $\Sol:\Rect(\bbZ^2)^\op\to\dSt$ from the opposite of the category $\Rect(\bbZ^2)$ of such rectangular subsets and their inclusions to the model category of derived stacks.
 The main result of this section is Theorem \ref{theo:locallyconstant} in which we prove that this functor is locally constant in the sense that the restriction map $\Sol(V^\prime)\to\Sol(V)$ is a weak equivalence of derived stacks for every inclusion $V\subseteq V^\prime$ of rectangular subsets.
-This is a non-trivial and rather technical result which verifies the physical intuition that ``$2$-dimensional (lattice) Yang-Mills theory does not contain local propagating degrees of freedom''. \sk
+This is a non-trivial and rather technical result which verifies the physical intuition that ``classical $2$-dimensional (lattice) Yang-Mills theory does not contain local propagating degrees of freedom''.
+(It is important to stress that this feature holds true only for the classical theory as the corresponding quantum theory is area-dependent, see e.g.\ \cite{Witten}.) \sk